 - Trust: They assure the lender they will get their money back.

-- Clarity: Everything is recorded.
+- Clarity: Everything is recorded in writing.

 - Legal Value: If not paid, the lender can go to court to recover the money.